 Definition of a Nunavut Resident

-Your residence status must be indicated at the time of application and you will be notified if the decision differs.
-Please note that these rules are constantly under review and may change from year to year.
+Your residence status must be indicated at the time of application and you will be notified in writing if the decision differs.
+Please note that residency criteria are regularly under review and may change from year to year.

 All applicants are expected to claim the same place of residence on all applications to medical schools.